bliksemlabs/rrrr/README.md

 1. **gcc** or **clang**:
 clang provides very good error messages and warnings.
 RRRR benefits greatly from -O2 and link-time optimization.

+1. **shapelib**:
+only needed for the realtime visualizer. http://download.osgeo.org/shapelib/.

 Building transit data
 ---------------------